Note: to use the features described in this article, you must have the mailbox.org Guard enabled.

 The recipient can then call up the link he received with the first e-mail in the browser.

 Since this e-mail with the link to the temporary mailbox is sent in an unencrypted e-mail, this e-mail could of course be read and intercepted.
 You should therefore additionally secure access to the temporary mailbox with a PIN - which is explained in the following section.

 As the sender, you can display the PIN number again later.
 Open the sent message in the "Sent items" folder, then click on the message settings menu (three horizontal bars) and select "Check assigned PIN".

 In this temporary mailbox, which is equipped with all our security features, your communication partner can read and answer the encrypted e-mail.
 His replies are also automatically encrypted!

 Once a temporary mailbox has been created for an e-mail-address, it will be used for all encrypted e-mails that are being sent from mailbox.org to the e-mail-address.

 E-Mails that have been sent from the temporary mailbox can be found in the folder Sent.

 As soon as the addressee opens the link (and verifies himself with the PIN if necessary), he must create a password for his temporary mailbox.
 The password can then no longer be changed.
 The reason for this regulation is that we can only guarantee the security of encrypted communication under these conditions.
 Otherwise a third party could misuse the password forgetting function necessary for the password reset in order to gain access to this temporary mailbox of the addressee.

 Since the further, encrypted communication runs via this temporary mailbox, it is imperative that your communication partner memorizes his password well!

-Temporary mailboxes are deleted after one year of inactivity.
+Temporary mailboxes are deleted after ninety days of inactivity.